tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 [pipelines](/docs/language/pipelines) for security teams to acquire, [reshape](/docs/user-guides/get-started), and route event data.

-For our use case we look at the [`shell`](/docs/operators/shell) operator in more detail: it lifts any Unix command into a pipeline.
-Here are two examples that rely on our two shell scripts:
+Here are two examples that count the number of unique source IP addresses per destination IP address, on both Zeek and Suricata data:

 ```bash
 # Zeek